-The 24th Annual Waggoner lecture will take place on Wednesday, November 13th from 4:00 - 5:30 PM at the Ford Auditorium.
+The 25th Annual Waggoner virtual lecture will take place on Wednesday, December 9, 2020.

-The esteemed lectureship is annual event to recognize Dr. Waggoner’s enormous contributions to the University of Michigan medical center and to the profession, and to promulgate his interest in medical ethics.
+This lectureship is an annual event to recognize Dr. Waggoner’s enormous contributions to the University of Michigan medical center and to the profession, and to promulgate his interest in medical ethics.

 Through this endowed lectureship, the department brings national/internationally experts to explore cutting-edge issues related to ethics and values in medicine.

 About Dr. Waggoner

 Many of us knew Ray as a wise, dedicated leader of APA (President, 1969–1970; Distinguished Service Award, 1988) and a pivotal voice in American psychiatry for half a century.
 We in Michigan knew him also as a dominant force in Michigan medicine and psychiatry for many years.

 Ray always wanted to be a doctor.
 In fact, at the age of 5 he began carrying a doctor’s bag with him wherever he went.
 He became an M.D. at the tender age of 22 and has been a pioneer, innovator, and benefactor ever since.
 Ray did not really plan to be a psychiatrist; rather, he contemplated becoming a neurosurgeon.
 He ended up receiving training in both neurology and psychiatry and was considered a neuropsychiatrist.
 He was Chair of the Department of Psychiatry at the University of Michigan from 1937 to 1970.
 He immediately set up a three-room psychiatric unit, one of the first units in a general hospital in the country.
 Dr. Waggoner built an eclectic department with breadth and class, an academic model for the nation.
 He was a superb administrator, and the department grew and prospered under his strong leadership.